semji/reputationvip.github.io/_posts/2015-11-06-elasticon-paris-2015-we-were-there.md

 count more than 32,000 commits!
 Until now, Elasticsearch has been downloaded more than 35 million times!

 Then began the list of the biggest organization and companies that are using Elastic products.
-Wikimedia foundation (Wikipedia) is having a transition to work run under Elasticsearch.
+Wikimedia foundation (Wikipedia) is having a transition to run under Elasticsearch.
 Also, Mozilla is using the ELK stack on their security tool, named as MozDef.
-The NASA also use the ELK stack to collect and analyze data from martian rovers.
+NASA also uses the ELK stack to collect and analyze data from martian rovers.

 Finally, Shay Banon told us about a funny fact, his first customer on Elastic's IRC channel, Clinton Gormley.
 As Shay was dreaming of his first customer, he imagined amazing projects would use "sexy" language in Elasticsearch, came along Clinton, working on a project about funerals, with Perl.
-As the time goes, Clinton became an priceless member of Elasticsearch community, and nowadays, he works for Elastic.
+As the time goes, Clinton became a priceless member of Elasticsearch community, and nowadays, he works for Elastic.

 And so, the next member of Elastic's staff to be on stage was Clinton Gormley, here to tell us about Elasticsearch new features.

-First, about resiliency, Elasticsearch 2.0 have much more faster recovery times (in case of temporary disconnection, for example).
+First, about resiliency, Elasticsearch 2.0 has much more faster recovery times (in case of temporary disconnection, for example).
 A new feature, known as "durable writes" also appeared, ensuring that each node of the cluster has written the document on the disk before returning "OK" to the client.

 Elastic engineers also improved the global performances of the different operations available on the cluster.
-For example, when calling the "state" feature (which formerly responded with a complete document that summarize the whole state of the cluster), a diff between the former state and the current state of the cluster is returned to the client, which is much lighter than returning the whole document.
+For example, when calling the "state" feature (which formerly responded with a complete document that summarizes the whole state of the cluster), a diff between the former state and the current state of the cluster is returned to the client, which is much lighter than returning the whole document.
 Also, an important feature, multiple compression algorithms are available, allowing the user to choose between a good compression rate, and a fast compression algorithm.
 About the